borgbackup/borghash/README.rst

 Memory allocated
 ~~~~~~~~~~~~~~~~

-For a hashtable load factor of 0.1 - 0.5, a kv array grow factor of 1.3 and N
+For a hashtable load factor of 0.1 - 0.5, a kv array grow factor of 1.3 and
-key/value pairs, memory usage in bytes is approximately:
+N kv pairs, memory usage in bytes is approximately:

 - Hashtable: from ``N * 4 / 0.5`` to ``N * 4 / 0.1``
 - Keys: from ``N * len(key) * 1.0`` to ``N * len(key) * 1.3``